bchalman/md-cv/index.md

 * [Nordson March](http://www.nordson.com/en/divisions/march) | Gas plasma
 * [SST Vacuum Reflow Systems](http://www.palomartechnologies.com/solutions/hermetic-package-sealing) | Vacuum soldering

-I work closely with customer engineering teams from a variety of industries, including aerospace and defense, automotive, medical device, semiconductor, and more, to specify manufacturing equipment for the development of new products or to improve on existing manufacturing challenges.
-The cycle involves presenting principal companies to engineering teams at customer sites, sharing sensitive product information and manufacturing requirements, defining and following strict project schedules, internal project management with principal companies to ensure the timely completion of applications testing, optimizing quality and throughput of the new process, and specifying factory acceptance criteria for system purchases.
+Key Roles:
+* Manage hundreds of local accounts in a variety of industries, including aerospace and defense, automotive, medical device, semiconductor, and more.
+* Present principal company product portfolios to engineering teams at customer sites.
+* Define and follow strict project schedules, including internal project management with principal companies to ensure the timely completion of applications testing.
+* Specify manufacturing systems for the development of new customer products or to improve on existing manufacturing challenges.
+* Define factory acceptance criteria for system purchases.

-I offer extensive experience with account management, product presentation, collaborative business communication, and customer service and support.
+* Offer extensive experience with account management, product presentation, collaborative business communication, and customer service and support.

 `2015-16`
 __Urgent Care at Newport Center__ *Medical Scribe:* Documented patient contacts for Urgent Care providers, organizing health data, recording treatments, and noting follow up actions to make them easily accessible to the healthcare staff.